 What is APR?

-APR stands for Annual Percentage Rate and it is the annual rate charged by a financial institution to lend money to its customers.
+Annual Percentage Rate/ APR is the annual rate charged by a financial institution to lend money to its customers.
 Within an APR, it’ll consider the total interest that will be made against a loan and all the other fees that may come along with it.